 A small number of male and female alates are produced in the rainy season.
 After mating the new queens seek out a suitable place to start a colony, which is usually under some wood or amongst the tangled roots of a tree.
 She will dig out a secure foundation chamber, but once her eggs hatch, she will frequently leave the chamber to forage.

-Summary: They are easy to keep in captivity, quite happy in most types of artificial nest and will take a wide range of food.
+Summary: They are easy to keep in captivity, quite happy in most types of artificial nests, and will take a wide range of food.
 They also have a very unique defensive action.